 Anyway, you can check out the videos as and when you come across them, or go to YouTube and look for anything from Sump Magazine.
-Then you can decide for yourself if you prefer a nice chord progression on a Fender Stratocaster, or the clatter of valves and whining of a camshaft.
+Then you can decide for yourself if you prefer a nice chord progression on a vintage Fender Stratocaster, or the clatter of valves and the whining of a camshaft.

 You can follow this Henk Joore link as see what makes him tick, or visit his fantastic website that carries the aforementioned forum. www.wdbsa.nl

 We ain't the world's greatest mechanics, you understand.
 But we've got a lotta heart, and we do what we can, when we can.